 ![]() |

-Unlike the tourist pictures you see advertising Thailand, we arrive at a pier with scruffy people with missing teeth, living in huts and garbage EVERYWHERE the eye can see in the water and on land.
-I give Jimmy the look that we couldn’t possibly be stopping here… he speaks his Thai and the guys receiving their deliveries ensure us we are in the right place.
+Unlike the tourist pictures that advertise Thailand, we arrive at a pier surrounded by scruffy people with missing teeth, living in huts, and with garbage everywhere, both in the water and on land.
+I give Jimmy a worried look, hoping we won’t have to stop here, but he speaks to the locals, and they assure us we are in the right place.

-Before I can protest any more about staying on this island, a toothless scooter pirate grabs my pack and waves me onto his scooter.
+Before I can protest any further about staying on this island, a toothless scooter driver grabs my backpack and waves for me to hop onto his scooter.

-Jim has already scooted off with his scooter pirate which I lost sight of him.
-I was nervous, to say the least as we could disappear off the planet and no one would ever find us.
-I can barely hang onto the scooter man while also carrying my backpack sandwiched between us and hope the journey is short with my version of happy endings!
+Jim has already taken off with his driver, and I’ve lost sight of him.
+I am nervous, to say the least, as it feels like we could disappear off the planet, and no one would ever find us.

 ![]() |